eugene-ga/extendscript-ts-example/README.md

 yarn build
 ```

-Source ts script ./src/index.ts
+Source ts script at ./src/index.ts
-Compiled script will be at ./dist/main.js
+Compiled adobe script will be at ./dist/main.js